 “I like SanO cause there are a few different breaks and its spread out,” said local Heather Ritts.
 “I can easily walk to Church and it’s a great place to just hang out all day.
 I can take a nine foot single fin or a 6 foot fat quad depending on the day.
 I think we all wish that is was less crowded.”

-Highlights: Very beginner friendly, old guys rule t-shirts, ukuleles, bonfires, Aloha vibe, buried whales, occasional white shark sighting, bocce ball, summertime lines to get into SanO can become longer than a Star Wars movie premier
+Highlights: Very beginner friendly, old guys rule t-shirts, ukuleles, bonfires, Aloha vibe, buried whales, occasional white shark sighting, California’s version of Aloha vibes, bocce ball, summertime lines to get into SanO can become longer than a Star Wars movie premier

 Peaks: Trails 1-6, Dog Patch, Old Man’s, Four Doors, The Point